 These statements are presented on an economic resources measurement focus and the accrual basis of accounting for governmental activities.
 Accordingly, all of the District's assets (including capital assets), deferred outflows of resources, liabilities, and deferred inflows of resources are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used; such as unbilled but utilized utility services that are recorded at year end.
 The Statement of Activities demonstrates the degree to which the program expenses of a given function are offset by program revenues.
 Program expenses are those that are clearly identifiable with a specific function.
-The types of transactions reported as program revenues for the District are charges for services directly related to the operations of the District.
+The types of transactions reported as program revenues for the District are to be reported in three categories, if applicable: 1) charges for services, 2) operating grants and contributions, and 3) capital grants and contributions.
 Charges for services include revenues from customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by the District.
 Taxes and other items, properly not included among program revenues, are reported instead as general revenues.